UM-CSS/CSSLabs-NLP/README.md

 ## Optional
 * These notebooks were created with the [Collapsible Headings](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/collapsible_headings/readme.html) Jupyter Notebooks extension.
-This makes some of the instructions look better, but the botebooks work fine without it.
+This makes some of the instructions look better, but the notebooks work fine without it.
 Installation instructions are available [here](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).